Sheriff officers do the same job as bailiffs in England and Wales but have far fewer powers than bailiffs.

 Police can be asked to attend an eviction but they cannot help the sheriff officers with the eviction.
 If you break the law, for example by causing a breach of the peace you can be arrested by the police.

 A sheriff officer can be used by the court to move a child to a place of safety.
+This can happen in the middle of the night or very early in the morning.

 For more about children in need, see Children who need local authority services.